Case Name: Clarke v. WEC

 Court: Wisconsin Supreme Court

-Current Status: The Legislature and Governor passed new maps, so the case is now moot.
+Current Status: The Legislature and Governor passed new maps.
+The Case is now moot.

 NATHALIE BURMEISTER